Diploma vs Degree. What’s the difference and why do we care?

 If anything, this blog post is to urge you to do your research about which course you’re going to study.
 There are more choices out there than you may think.

-The following media report articles and reports go into much more detail about general comparisons between vocational and higher ed qualifications.
+The following media report articles and reports go into more detail about general comparisons between vocational and higher ed qualifications.
 Definitely worth a read if you’re confused about which path to take.
 You might be surprised by the findings!

 We hope you found this blog, Diploma vs Degree.
 What’s the difference and why do we care? informative.
 At College of Event Management we offer a range of specialised online event courses.
 Contact us for more information about the right course to equip you with the knowledge and practical experience to work as an event professional.